KaveriBridge/sslc/social/ch13-India-Forest-Resources/exam-qna.md

 ### Why are mangrove forests of Gangetic Delta called Sundarbans ?
 ### Why are the Tropical Deciduous Forests known as ‘Monsoon Forests’ ?
 (1-mark)
 * shed their leaves during spring or early summer
-### Which type of forests are found in the river deltas ?
 ### Which forest grows Sandal wood ?
 ### What is the reason for the forests to be evergreen ?
 ### The areas under forest are declining in recent years.
 Why ?